Model-free controlled variable selection via data splitting: Numerical studies

 \subsection{Real data implementation}

-In this section, we apply our proposed MFSDA procedure to the children cancer data for classifying small round blue cell tumors (SRBCT), which has been analyzed by \citet{khan2001classification} and \citet{yu2016marginal}.
-The SRBCT dataset looks at classifying four classes of different childhood tumors sharing similar visual features during routine histology.
+In this section, we apply our proposed MFSDS procedure to the children cancer data for classifying small round blue cell tumors (SRBCT), which has been analyzed by \citet{khan2001classification} and \citet{yu2016marginal}.
+The SRBCT dataset aims to classify four classes of different childhood tumors sharing similar visual features during routine histology.
 Data were collected from 83 tumor samples and the expression measurements on 2308 genes for each sample are provided.
-In this dataset, we want to investigate the performance of the FDR control between our MFSDA procedure and other existing methods.
+In this dataset, we focus on investigating the performance of the FDR control between our MFSDS procedure and other existing methods.

-We first present the scatterplots of the ranking statistics $W_j$ for MFSDA and MX-Knockoff in Figure \ref{scatterplot-realdata}.
-As we expect, genes with larger $W_j$'s are possible to be selected as influential genes (red dots), while the unselected genes (black dots) are roughly and symmetrically distributed around zero line although there are plenty of $W_j$'s are exactly zero.
+We first present the scatterplots of the ranking statistics $W_j$'s for MFSDS and MX-Knockoff in Figure \ref{scatterplot-realdata}.
+As we expect, genes with larger $W_j$'s are possible to be selected as influential genes (red dots), while the unselected genes (black dots) are roughly and symmetrically distributed around zero line, even though many $W_j$'s are exactly zero.

 Next, we introduce some simulated variables as inactive genes to further investigate the performance of our proposed method.
-In detail, 1000 noise variables $Z_1$ are from $\mathcal{N}(0,1)$, and another 1000 noise variables $Z_2$ are from $t(3)$, which are all independently and randomly generated.
-We name this dataset as SRBCT\&Noise, and our main goal is to identify the important genes from the whole 4328 variables.
+Specifically, 1000 noise variables $Z_1$ are from $\mathcal{N}(0,1)$, and another 1000 noise variables $Z_2$ are from $t(3)$, which are all independently and randomly generated.
+We refer to this dataset as SRBCT\&Noise, and our main objective is to identify the important genes from the whole 4328 variables.
 Since $Z_1$ and $Z_2$ are actually inactive by construction, they can be viewed as truly false discoveries.
-The scatterplot of $W_j$'s and the number of discovery genes are shown in Figure \ref{scatterplot-realdata} and Table \ref{ND-realdata}. \citet{yu2016marginal} analyzed that an average of 9 genes out of the 2308 total genes have been selected, which is very close to the number of variables selected by our method.
-We observed that MFSDA and MX-Knockoff identified the same number of important genes when noise variables were not added, but MX-Knockoff mistakenly selected a small number of truly noise variables, i.e., the added noise variables.
-Besides, the proposed MFSDA possesses a relatively smaller computing time than IM-SIR and MX-Knockoff.
+The scatterplot of $W_j$'s and the number of discovery genes are presented in Figure \ref{scatterplot-realdata} and Table \ref{ND-realdata}.
+Yu et al. \cite{yu2016marginal} analyzed that an average of 9 genes out of the 2308 total genes were selected, which is very close to the number of variables selected by our method.
+We observed that MFSDS and MX-Knockoff identified the same number of important genes without noise variables, but MX-Knockoff mistakenly selected a small number of truly noise variables, i.e., the added noise variables.
+Besides, the proposed MFSDS demonstrates a relatively smaller computing time than IM-SIR and MX-Knockoff.